DarthJDG/NumGuess/GUIDELINES.md

 There could be exceptions depending on language capabilities and reserved keywords, but programs should generally use the following variable names:

+- **name** or **player_name** for the player's name
 - **limit** for the custom limit
+- **max_tries** for the maximum number of tries justified
 - **num** or **number** for the number to guess
 - **guess** for the current guess
 - **tries** for the number of tries
-- **maxTries** for the maximum number of tries justified
+- **tries_word** in case you need to store "try"/"tries" before printing

+Capitalisation can be snake_case, camelCase or whatever suits the language, and doesn't violate the usual naming conventions.

 ## Language limitations

-It is quite possible that some languages have limitations which prevents them from conforming to the guidelines.
-Simple cases are fully acceptable, for example if a language has a native way to ask for numeric input but has no proper exception handling, it is ok for the program to use the built-in error mechanism, there is no need to ask for string input and parse it manually.

-In case of other limitations which has an effect on output or general gameplay, a note should be added to the README file explaining the situation.
+Some languages might have limitations which prevent them from conforming to the guidelines.
+If the limitation has any effect on the output or general gameplay, the program can still be submitted, but a note must be added to the README file explaining the issue.